 A full day birding will take in the Cairns coast and mangroves, Mount Lewis, Julatten, Mount Molloy and the drier woodlands further west.
 Expect over 80 bird species during a full day including all 13 endemics.

-Scroll down to contact us for further information, or to check availability and rates.
+Scroll down to contact us for further information on our privately guided Cairns area birding trips and to check availability and rates.

 Birds in Cairns

 - Bower’s Shrike-thrush